 - You have one or more employees.
 A sole proprietor is not an employee of his own business.

 - You file excise tax returns (e.g., alcohol, tobacco, or firearms)

-- For example, from a sole proprietorship to a corporation.
+- You change your form of business.
+For example, from a sole proprietorship to an LLC or corporation.

 Where to Get Your Employer Identification Number

-A Word About Schedule C and Employer Identification Numbers:
+A Word About Schedule C and Employer Identification Numbers

-If you have an EIN in your own name as a sole proprietor, enter this number on Schedule C, line D. If you don't have such an EIN, leave line D blank and just enter your social security number of Schedule C.
+If you have an EIN in your own name as a sole proprietor, enter this number on Schedule C, line D. If you don't have an EIN, leave line D blank and just enter your social security number of Schedule C.